 Many studies have shown correlations between the amount of coastal upwelling and production of various fisheries.
 The first to show a predictable relationship between coho survival and upwelling were Gunsolus (1978) and Nickelson (1986).

-The relationship of spring and fall adult Chinook salmon returns to the Bonneville dam and coho salmon survival (%) with upwelling is shown in Figure 10.
-The relationship is weak for spring Chinook and coho salmon and there is no relationship with adult returns and upwelling for fall Chinook salmon.
-Although the relationships are weak, the strongest correlations with survival were found with upwelling in April and upwelling in April and May combined.
-A significant, but weaker correlation was also found between upwelling and survival during the months of April, May, and June combined.
+The relationship of spring and fall adult Chinook salmon returns to the Bonneville dam and coho salmon survival (%) with upwelling for 1996 to present is shown in Figure CU-03.
+Although there was weak relationship between spring Chinook salmon returns and summed upwelling in April and May, this relationship has fallen apart during the recent warm years of 2015 and 2016.

 Scheuerell and Williams (2005) showed that the upwelling index in April, September, and October is also related to returns of Snake River spring Chinook salmon.
 Moreover, they developed a 1-year forecast of spring Chinook salmon returns based on this composite upwelling index.